Jakub1994/Bookwithrecepies/README.md

 ### Logout
 Functionality of the button what should exit from our profile account.
 ### Footer
-- Social media links take us to the Github,Linkedin,Facebook
+- Social media links take us to the Github, Linkedin and Facebook.
 - hover effect on the email link makes him pink when you point on.
 - effect mailto on the email
 ### Navbar
 It was really important part of the project to create working navbar, navigation elements what were checked:
 - Home
 - Register
-- Login
+- Login:
     - My Profile
     - Add Recipe
     - Logout
 - Recipe ME Logo navigation to home page

 ## Testing was performed in this order: